 Avoid topping off your dog’s water supply.
 Slime forms in the bowl rather quickly so each and every time you put water in your dog’s bowl, it should be fresh water.
 Be diligent about keeping your dog’s food and water bowls clean.
 Doing so will encourage your dog to eat and drink regularly which will keep him hydrated and healthy and will also keep him free from the dangers associated with germs and bacteria.
 All of these tips also apply to your cat, bunny, or other furry friend who eats or drinks out of a bowl that stays in the same place all day long.

 Our staff at Tailored Pet Services always fully refresh your pet’s water supply during each visit, so you don’t have to worry about bacteria buildup over the days you are at work.
-Check out our services and rates if you’d like us to visit your fur baby for a potty break or take him for a walk.
+Check out our dog walking page if you’d like us to visit your fur baby for a potty break or stroll outside.